mekhti-ravnur/gst-gpac-plugin/tests/README.md

 cmake --build build
 ```

 Some tests require [`gst-plugin-fmp4`](https://gitlab.freedesktop.org/gstreamer/gst-plugins-rs) to be built and installed on your system.
 Follow the instructions in the repository to build and install the plugin.
-Specifically, the `cmafmux` element is used to cross-validate the output of the `gpacmp4mx` element.
+Specifically, the `cmafmux` element is used to cross-validate the output of the `gpaccmafmux` element.

 > [!NOTE]
 > GStreamer documentation describes the plugin search path in detail.
 You can refer to the [GStreamer documentation](https://gstreamer.freedesktop.org/documentation/gstreamer/gstregistry.html?gi-language=c) to understand how GStreamer searches for plugins.